Home › How Litigation Costs Behave > How cost accumulates without any single causeHow cost accumulates without any single cause

 They may overlap or evolve as new issues emerge.

-Without clear transitions, accumulation across the matter is harder to see as it forms.
+Without clear transitions, accumulation across the matter is harder to observe as it forms.

 System behaviour